gastonstat/relic-stat159/lectures/01-introduction.md

 - Draw a diagram with the workflow (5 mins)

-### Summary

-- A data analysis project can be viewed as a pipeline
-- A data analysis project involves working with files

 ### Network of relationships among files

 - Files can be inputs, instructions, or outputs